 Since Q3 2011 we ship two separate charting controls - RadChart and RadChartView.
 RadChart allows you to visualize interactive, rich, animated charts and enables the end users to analyze complex data.
 It provides rich and mature functionality that covers a large spectrum of use cases.

 On the other hand, RadChartView addresses some of the limitations and deficiencies that we have identified in the RadChart implementation over the years.
 RadChartView is the code-name of a suite that consists of 4 charting controls - RadCartesianChart, RadPolarChart, RadPieChart and RadFunnelChart.
 The Overview topic can walk you through all specifics of RadChartView.

 This help topic aims to compare the two controls and get you familiar with what you need to know when migrating from RadChart to RadChartView.

 Generally we would encourage you to use the new ChartView control for any new project development that you are starting now.
+For the purpose, you need to use the new Telerik.Windows.Chart.dll instead of the old Telerik.Windows.Charting.dll.
 As for your existing applications - the migration is possible but there is no straightforward migration path between RadChart and RadChartView due to the different approach taken in the development of RadChartView.

 1. Performance - exceptional performance, intuitive and easy-to-use model and pixel-perfectness were some of the major tasks we have set for the RadChartView control.